Fjeanneret/multiSight/README.md

 # **multiSight**

-This document is built to be efficient as quickly as possible with **multiSight**.
+:dart: This document is built to be efficient as quickly as possible with **multiSight**.

   - The goal of **multiSight** is to handle multi-omic data and network inference in a easy-to-use R shiny package.